-For the purposes of this review, we are using the Premium Plus (or Pro) version, so this is what we’ll be speaking to moving forward.
 So, what can you expect from this package?
-As mentioned, with this option, you can cover up to five devices, and downloads are available for Windows, Mac, iOS, and Android.
+CyberGhost’s plan enables you to cover up to seven devices, and downloads are available for Windows, Mac, iOS, and Android.

-When it comes to browsing, it’ll be up to five times faster than the free version (and no waiting in a queue).
-You can also choose your server location, and the selection is adequate with over 850 servers in 27 countries.
+When it comes to browsing, you can also choose your server location, and the selection is adequate with over 1,100 servers in almost 60 countries.
 You can also tailor your browsing with additional features, such as ad blocking, automated HTTPS redirect, and data compression.

-You also have the option to access various streaming sites such as Hulu and BBC iPlayer, and the ability to download torrents anonymously.
+You also have the option to access various streaming sites such as Netflix and Hulu, and the ability to download torrents anonymously.

-Setup and interfaceWith the confusing pricing system out of the way, getting started with CyberGhost is very simple.
-Once you log into your account (we’re using the original CyberGhost website), you can go to the My Devices tab where’ll you’ll see spots for five devices.
+Getting started with CyberGhost is very simple.
+Once you log into your account, you can go to the My Devices tab where you’ll see spots for seven devices.
 Click Add a new device and download and install the app for whatever operating system you’re using.
 Once it’s installed, you’ll just have to log in using your account credentials.
 There’s no need to restart your device after installation.

 For the purposes of this review, we tested the apps for Windows 10 and iOS.